Non-Reversible Parallel Tempering: a Scalable Highly Parallel MCMC Scheme: Non-asymptotic analysis of PT algorithms

 The standard notion of computational efficiency of MCMC schemes is the effective sample size (ESS) per compute time.
 However, for PT methods, since the ESS per compute time depends on the details of the problem specific local exploration kernels $\Kexpl$, alternatives have been developed in the literature to assess the performance of $\Kcomm$ which are independent of $\Kexpl$ \cite{katzgraber2006feedback,lingenheil2009efficiency}.

-We are motivated by the Bayesian context where the reference chain ($\beta = 0$) provides typically one independent sample at each iteration.
-In this context, notice that each generated sample from the reference chain has a chance to be propagated to the target chain ($\beta = 1$), we call this an \emph{annealed restart}.
+We are motivated by the Bayesian context where it is typically possible to obtain one independent sample from the reference distribution $\pi_0$ (i.e.\ from the prior distribution) at each iteration.
+We say that an \emph{annealed restart} has occurred on machine $j$ when $I_n^j$ goes from $0$ to $N$ (i.e.\ $\beta$ goes from $0$ to $1$), which corresponds to a sample generated from $\pi_0$ propagating to the target $\pi$.
 Informally an annealed restart can be thought of as a sampling equivalent to what is known in optimization as a random restart.
-We say a \emph{round trip} has occurred on machine $j$ when $I_n^j$ successfully increases from $0$ to $N$ and then goes back to $0$.
+We say a \emph{round trip} has occurred on machine $j$ when $I_n^j$ goes from $0$ to $N$ and then goes back to $0$ (i.e. $\beta$ goes from $0$ to $1$ to $0$).

 Formally, we recursively define $T_{\downarrow,0}^j=\inf\{n: (I_n^j,\eps_n^j)=(0,-1)\}$ and for $k\geq 1$,

 The $k$-th annealed restart and round trip for machine $j$ occurs at scan $T_{\uparrow,k}^j$ and $T_{\downarrow,k}^j$ respectively.
 Let $\Tn$ and $\Rn$ be the total number of annealed restarts and round trips respectively during the first $n$ scans of the DEO algorithm.